 Yessica Borroto’s Screen Debuts

-Yessica is one of those versatile artists capable of spreading across various industry platforms: she has been an actress in two Netflix series; she is a model for Channel, Puma, Lambertz, Dey, and well-known Cuban brands, such as Clandestina and Prietos ‘Style.
+Yessica is one of those versatile artists capable of spreading across various industry platforms: she has been an actress in two Netflix series; she is a model for Chanel, Puma, Lambertz, Dey, and well-known Cuban brands, such as Clandestina and Prietos ‘Style.
 Her face is increasingly recurrent in Cuban television series and video clips.
 According to Vistar magazine, she is one of the most requested models in the Cuban industry.
 In this conversation with PanamericanWorld, Yessica tells us about her beginnings, her career, and some ongoing projects.

 Related article: The Alternative Music Scene in Cuba Opens Up to the World and Breaks Barriers